 Many users who left positive ADP TotalSource reviews online appreciate its reliable customer support, adding that the account specialists assigned to them have been very helpful.
 Several also like that they have access to a wide range of solutions, from employee onboarding and payroll to employee benefits and compliance tracking.

-However, some reviewers said that while its support team generally provides good service, contacting a representative can be difficult at times (or that they keep getting moved to a new rep).
-Others mentioned that the software can be overwhelming given its many features and that some can be challenging to use, like its reporting tool.
+However, some reviewers said while its support team generally provides good service, contacting a rep can be difficult at times (or that they keep getting moved to a new rep).
+Others mentioned the software can be overwhelming given its many features and that some features can be challenging to use, like its reporting tool.
+A few reviewers also complained about having experienced occasional software and mobile app glitches.

-At the time of publication, ADP TotalSource earned the following scores on popular user review sites:
+At the time of publication, ADP TotalSource reviews earned the following scores on popular user review sites:

 Bottom Line

-ADP TotalSource serves SMBs employing fewer than 1,000 people and needing full-service HR and payroll support.
-While its pricing isn’t transparent and the software has a steeper learning curve than similar PEO solutions, its dedicated support staff can help you with individual employee issues and strategic concerns for the growth of your company.
+ADP TotalSource serves SMBs employing fewer than 1,000 people that need full-service HR and payroll support.
+While its pricing isn’t transparent, and the software has a steeper learning curve than similar PEO solutions, its dedicated support staff can help you with individual employee issues and strategic concerns for the growth of your company.
 Sign up for an ADP TotalSource demo today.